will-flores1/AutoBody-Rockville/src/pages/faq/posts/how-much-is-full-body-work-on-a-car.md

 ## Ok now that that's out of the way, let's answer the question

-Parts, labour, and other costs might cost anything from $100 to hundreds of dollars.
+Parts, labor, and other costs might cost anything from $100 to hundreds of dollars.

-You can research the cost of replacing the damaged parts, the length of the repair procedure, and the labour cost (say $90/hr) to get a general idea of how much it will cost to fix your car.
+You can research the cost of replacing the damaged parts, the length of the repair procedure, and the labor cost (say $90/hr) to get a general idea of how much it will cost to fix your car.
 Car bumpers typically cost between $500 and $1,500, and painting a damaged fender costs between $500 and $2,500.